 “Our study represents a major step forward on existing public mental health advice, with several applications for health promotion campaigns and courses.”

 They produced 158 initial recommendations, which the study authors combined and refined down to 29.
-These 29 were put back to the experts, who were asked to rate each one for its usefulness in protecting mental health.
+These 29 were returned to the experts, who were asked to rate each one for its usefulness in protecting mental health.

 The members of the public were asked to rate each one according to its usefulness and applicability to their own lives.
-Of the 14 ‘expert’ suggestions, eight were chosen by at least 50% of the public participants as ‘very’ or ‘extremely’ useful and applicable.
+Eight of the fourteen ‘expert’ suggestions were chosen by at least 50% of the public participants as ‘very’ or ‘extremely’ useful and applicable.

 The 1447 members of the public who took part were recruited via the Foundation’s social media channels.
-Most had past or current experience of problems with their mental health.
-The study’s recommendations, therefore, have the critical benefit of those people’s experience and hindsight.
+Most had past or current experiences of problems with their mental health.
+The study’s recommendations, therefore, have the critical benefit of those people’s experiences and hindsight.

 Almost as popular (chosen by at least 45% of the public panel) were: